YBS for Ethical Governance

 Indian Political Structure

-Individuals (civilians) like social activists, scientists, innovators, researchers or policy advocates who have shown exemplary capacity to work for the promotion of ethical governance in Indian political structure
+Individuals such as social activists, scientists, innovators, researchers or policy advocates who have shown exemplary capacity to promote ethical governance within India's political and institutional structures.

-Organisations and enterprises like NGOs, public policy think tanks or advocacy groups working to promote ethical practices in governance and decision-making process of the state
+Organisations, social enterprises, NGOs, public policy think tanks or advocacy groups working to strengthen ethical practices, transparency and accountability in governance and public decision-making processes.

 Developing technology